hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step7-add-repo.md

 `helm repo add incubator https://kubernetes-charts-incubator.storage.googleapis.com/`{{execute}}

 Explore the incubating charts.
-Last time I checked there were 66 incubating charts, how many are there now?
+Last time we checked there were 66 incubating charts, many of them deprecated as they progressed to stable.
+How many are there now?

 `helm search | grep -c 'incubator/'`{{execute}}